dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 This means when thinking about method arguments must match rules we must consider `readonly ref T` is potential method output when `T` potentially has a `ref` field to a `ref struct`.

-The second issue is language must consider a new type of escape scope: *ref-field-safe-to-escape*.
+The second issue is language must consider a new type of safe context: *ref-field-safe-context*.
 All `ref struct` which transitively contain a `ref` field have another escape scope representing the value(s) in the `ref` field(s).
 In the case of multiple `ref` fields they can be collectively tracked as a single value.
-The default value for this for parameters is *calling method*.
+The default value for this for parameters is *caller-context*.

 ```c#
 ref struct Nested